shavs/shavs.github.io/README.md

 # Stephen Shave's Public Website and Code Repo

-This is a public code repository demonstrating core examples of techologies and theories.
+This is a public code repository demonstrating core examples of technologies and theories.

-It is open-source - provided that someone has met with me in person, I will allow people to make pull requests.
+If someone has met with me in person and discussed the matter, I will allow them to make pull requests to correct suggested edits.